 We have been talking this week about several characteristics, or labels, of a Christian.
 All of these are things a Christian does because he wants to be like Jesus.
 Jesus compared Christian living to fruit growing on a vine.
 "I am the vine, ye are the branches," He said.
-"Abide in Me, and I in you.
-As the branch cannot bear fruit of itself, except it abide and Advent World Survey
+"Abide in me, and I in you.
+As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me."